MoriTanosuke/blog/_posts/2015-06-14-microservices-with-apache-camel.markdown

 After that you can open [http://localhost:8081/time][12] or [http://localhost:8080/date][13] to see the output of the services.
 Now you have 2 microservices built with Apache Camel running on your computer in Docker containers, ready to be deployed to your infrastructure.

 In a production environment, the Docker images would be pushed to a central registry.
 Or the `Dockerfile` would download a *RELEASE* version from your central Maven repository.
 But with my example project you got a simple project that has everything you need to start with Apache Camel and Docker.
-Haven fun!
+Have fun!

 [0]: https://camel.apache.org/
 [1]: http://clojure.org/